top of page

 Lots of time to read

-“Lots of time to read” is a series I started in 2017 documenting monasteries around the world for a fellowship at Xavier University.
-I was drawn to the idea of solitude, and I wanted to see whether or not my conceptions of monastic life fit the way monks in different cultures actually lived.
-These photographs are, in some ways, a pilgrimage, but they also grew out of a desire to escape.
-In 2019 I recieved funding from the University of Kentucky to continue this project as a part of my graduate studies.
-At the time I’m writing this, I have visited over twenty different monasteries on three different continents, but I’m not sure this project is finished.
+“Lots of time to read” is a series documenting monasteries around the world that I started in 2017 with funding from a fellowship at Xavier University.
+I was drawn to the idea of solitude, and I wanted to see whether my conceptions of monastic life fit the way monks in different cultures actually lived.
+In the summer of 2019 I received funding from the University of Kentucky to continue this project as a part of my graduate studies.
+Through these two funded opportunities I was able to take photographs at over twenty monasteries on three different continents.

-While I set out on my project with the goal of documenting monasteries, I understand this work differently now.
-I’m not convinced these photographs are good representative documents of the places I’ve visited.
+While I set out with the goal of photographing monasteries through a rigorous, documentary approach, I’m not convinced these photographs are adequate representations of the places I visited.
 Instead, I think they speak more broadly about the experience of searching for meaning in quiet places.

-In a conversation I had with the Abbot of a small monastic community in Alaska, the Abbot shared that summer was his favorite season: the weather was nice, the monastery could house visitors, and salmon were plentiful.
+In a conversation I had while photographing a small monastic community in Alaska, the Abbot shared that summer was his favorite season: The weather was nice, the monastery could house visitors, and salmon were plentiful.
 Naturally, I asked what winter months at the monastery were like, to which he gave a slight smile and said, “In the winter we have lots of time to read.”

 • @geiserfrank